 I became acquainted with the German healthcare system pretty quickly.
 I found a doctor who was willing to give me antibiotics whenever I got a UTI, and an extra prescription so I could self-administer them next time.

-He also sent my urine to a lab a number of times.
-Every time we’d get the results it would show raised leukocyte levels, and ‘insignificant’ levels of bacteria, but generally nothing to report.
+He also sent my urine to a lab a number of times (I lost count).
+Every time we’d get the results it would show raised leukocyte (white blood cells) levels, and ‘insignificant’ levels of bacteria, but generally nothing to report.

-I started researching and bringing information to my doctor about other organisms I wanted to get tested for.
+I started researching and bringing information to my doctor about other organisms I wanted to test my urine for.
 He was happy to comply.
 He didn’t know what else to do to help me.
+Significantly though, he did believe that I had an infection.

-By this time, I was around 18 months in.
+By this time, I was around 3 years in.
 I was really starting to lose my patience and my sanity.
 I tried different doctors.
 Same deal.
 They did tests.
-And while they were sure I had an infection, they didn’t know what was causing it.
+And while they were also sure I had an infection, they didn’t know what was causing it.

 I was completely uninformed about testing, and why it wasn’t helping me figure this out.